The big question: is it possible to build native apps with Vue.js?

 - Native applications are the ones that were built for the specific platform.
-It means, if you are building a mobile application, it will be written for a specific platform (might be Android, iOS or any other).
-Usually it is a preferable type of application as it provides the best performance, it is better for users in terms of UX, has a support from application stores.
+It means, if you are building a mobile application, it will be written for a specific platform (might be Android, iOS, or any other).
+Usually, it is a preferable type of application as it provides the best performance, it is better for users in terms of UX, has support from application stores.

-- Talking about hybrid app, it’s an application that is a mix of native application and web application.
-It works in different platforms, so if you’ve written an application for the web, it will work perfectly fine in mobile.
-Yet, it will not be customized for the mobile device specifically and it still will be web application.
+- Talking about the hybrid app, it’s an application that is a mix of native application and web application.
+It works on different platforms, so if you’ve written an application for the web, it will work perfectly fine on mobile.
+Yet, it will not be customized for the mobile device specifically and it still will be a web application.

-If you are interesting in learning more about differences between native and hybrid, I encourage you reading this article.
+If you are interested in learning more about the differences between native and hybrid, I encourage you to read this article.

 Now when we know the differences between those, let’s get back to the question.
 Great news and the answer to this question is that yes, Vue.js does support native applications.
-You can make a native app with Vue pretty easily, however hybrid applications are also possible to build with Vue. keep reading to find out what are the Vue.js frameworks that can help developing a mobile app.
+You can make a native app with Vue pretty easily, however, hybrid applications are also possible to build with Vue. keep reading to find out what are the Vue.js frameworks that can help to develop a mobile app.
 Spoiler alert: there are many of them.

 Best Vue.js mobile frameworks

 There are different frameworks for the development of mobile applications.
-Some of them provides you all the tooling and needed possibilities for developing mobile applications, while some of them are just UI libraries that helps you make a good looking mobile application with Vue.
-Let’s get started from the Vue frameworks that lets building native apps, Here are the most popular Vue.js mobile frameworks for the development of native applications:
+Some of them provide you all the tooling and needed possibilities for developing mobile applications, while some of them are just UI libraries that help you make a good-looking mobile application with Vue.
+Let’s get started from the Vue frameworks that let building native apps, Here are the most popular Vue.js mobile frameworks for the development of native applications:

 What are the main advantages of the framework:

-- As the NativeScript is independent to Vue, in case you will want to rewrite your application that was written with Vue.js, for example, with Angular, it will be possible to do so.
-Although, it will take some time to rewrite the Vue.js specific part, but as the core of your app will be around the NativeScript, it will not hurt that much.
+- As the NativeScript is independent of Vue, in case you will want to rewrite your application that was written with Vue.js, for example, with Angular, it will be possible to do so.
+Although it will take some time to rewrite the Vue.js specific part, as the core of your app will be around the NativeScript, it will not hurt that much.

 So if you are confident you want to try NativeScript, a convenient way would be by using the nativescript-vue plugin.

 Vue-native is another great option when choosing a framework for building mobile apps with Vue.
-Secret with this, that it compiles to React Native, and it looks very familiar to React Native.
+The secret with this, that it compiles to React Native, and it looks very familiar to React Native.
 And as currently, React Native is doing great and is one of the most loved frameworks for native mobile development.
 If you have experience building native apps with React, you will probably have no difficulties figuring this framework out.
-Framework has over 7.2k GitHub stars.
+The framework has over 7.2k GitHub stars.

 And if we are heading to the advantages, we should also include React Native benefits, as the Vue-Native is only a wrapper around React Native:

-- Framework is a wrapper around React Native – a mature and popular framework for developing mobile applications.
+- The framework is a wrapper around React Native – a mature and popular framework for developing mobile applications.
 What does that mean?
 A combo of two great ecosystems – Vue and React.

 - This one is true about Vue in general, but the framework focuses on the view layer